Red Rockers: Schizophrenic Circus: 1984–1985

 The success of Good As Gold brought mixed fortune to Red Rockers.
 They felt the sting of their punk rock audience, who scornfully rejected the band's sudden conversion to commercial rock.
 Disunity over the band's direction was rampant and eventually led to the exit of guitarist James Singletary.
 The band's next album showed an even greater fragmentation in their musical approach: Schizophrenic Circus (1984) featured a new guitarist, Shawn Paddock, and new producers Rick Chertoff and William Wittman, but lacked a group cohesion.
 To its critics, the album drifts among musical forms and relies heavily on a high percentage of cover songs: the quasi-psychedelia of "Good Thing I Know Her" (which bears the album title in its lyrics) conveyed yet another new departure for the band's sound, "bewildering" to some.
 With some difficulty, Dave Marsh of Rolling Stone described Schizophrenic Circus as "postpunk folk-rock with garage-band propulsion and longhair tunefulness."

 Perhaps the most glaring stylistic change of all was the unlikely design of the album cover.
 Redolent of The Doors' Strange Days, the circus-themed cover art was inevitably compared most unfavorably.
 John Thomas Griffith has said that the cover was disparaged by the bandmembers themselves, and he cites it as a main factor in the album's lukewarm commercial reception.

 Three different singles were released from the album, but the only significant success was on college radio, where a cover of Barry McGuire's 1966 folk rock protest song "Eve of Destruction" was a minor hit.
 The second single was another cover song, "Blood from a Stone", which had been performed by The Hooters on their album Amoré (1983), and Trouser Press acclaimed the Red Rockers version as a big improvement over the original.
 In the wake of this new exposure, the Hooters remade the song again the following year, on their album Nervous Night (1985).

 The 12-inch single featuring two versions of "Just Like You" was the band's last release.
 In early 1985, while still relatively well-known and touring with U2 on their Unforgettable Fire tour, Red Rockers disbanded and never reformed.

-Post-breakup: 1985–present
+Post-breakup: Since 1985

 Lead singer John Thomas Griffith continues to play guitar and sing for the band Cowboy Mouth which he co-founded in 1990 with Paul Sanchez and Fred LeBlanc.
-James Singletary currently plays guitar for the New Orleans-based band Alexander Fly.
+James Singletary currently plays guitar for the New Orleans–based band Alexander Fly.
 Jim Reilly and Darren Hill joined the Boston-based Raindogs in 1985.
 Eventually Reilly moved back to the UK and currently plays with Scottish band The Dead Handsomes.
 Hill stayed in Boston, forming Klover in the mid-1990s; he now runs a management company, Ten Pin Management, which has represented Paul Westerberg, Roky Erickson, The Mighty Mighty Bosstones, The New York Dolls, and others.